Go Back

 Brine

-• Add the chopped radishes and mix with salt and/or soda or sugar
+• Add the chopped radishes and mix with salt and sugar.

 Rice flour paste

-• In a small pan, mix water (or the kelp broth) with rice flour and THEN turn on the stove to medium-low
+• In a small pan, mix water with rice flour and THEN turn on the stove to medium-low

-1 cup water, 2 tbsp glutonious rice flour
+1 cup water, 2 tbsp glutinous rice flour

 • Optional: If using kelp broth...
 Add 3 square or 3g of dried kelp onto a pan.
 Bring it to a boil and let it simmer for 10-15 minutes.
 Make the paste when the broth is room temperature.
 Otherwise, the paste will cook quickly.